 - Programs and Services

 The Métis Nation of Ontario (MNO) is pleased to offer the Mental Health and Addictions Program.
-The Program provides community based non-residential activities and services to individuals and families dealing with mental health and addictions issues.
+The Program offers a wide range of services and supports to individuals and families dealing with mental health and addictions issues.
 The Program provides culturally appropriate services that complement and link to existing services and programs within Métis communities.
 The goal of the Program is to help Métis citizens and their families access the care they need in a timely fashion within their own communities.

 The Program offers a range of mental health and addiction services to Métis children, youth, adults, and their families across their lifespan from 0 to 100 years of age.
 This includes helping clients in need navigate the health care system and working on ways to reduce the stigma associated with Mental Health through direct support, educational gatherings, and community engagement.
 Through this Program Métis citizens and their families have access to a broad a range of confidential services provided by interdisciplinary mental health professionals.
 This includes psychotherapy services from professional psychologists; psychiatrists; psychotherapists; behavioural therapists; and addictions counsellors.

 Counsellors are available for individual, family, and group counselling.
 The Program also provides access to occupational therapy services and speech therapy as well as family supports such as parenting coaches, education advocacy services; and tutoring supports.
 The process typically begins with an assessment from a trained mental health professional, usually a psychiatrist or psychologist.
-Following that initial assessment, a treatment plan is developed using a wide range of supports so that Métis citizens and their families can get the support they need and reach their full potential.
+Following that initial assessment, a treatment plan is developed using a wide range of supports.

 Services available through the Program include: